The Best Restaurants in Manly for a Beachside Bite

 When it comes to dazzling locations, it doesn’t get better than this heritage-listed venue, which is run by The Boathouse Group.
 The interiors have been decked out in the trademark Boathouse style – think bright and bold wallpaper, shell mirrors, floating glass buoys, fresh flowers galore and crab baskets – which creates an uplifting coastal, beach-like atmosphere.
 While the inside is a visual feast for the eyes, the outside terrace is just as special thanks to its magical views of Manly Harbour.

-Manly Pavillion, which opened in 2022 after undergoing extensive renovations, is open for lunch and dinner and boasts a fresh menu perfect for sharing with a focus on modern Australian food and seafood.
+Manly Pavillion, which opened in 2022 after undergoing extensive renovations, is open for lunch and dinner and boasts a fresh menu perfect for sharing, focusing on modern Australian food and seafood.

 West Esplanade, Manly